 Jose Perez, Professor; Ph.D., University of California- Berkeley.
 Condensed matter physics; scanning tunneling microscopy.

-Usha Philipose, Assistant Professor; Ph.D., University of Toronto.
+Usha Philipose, Associate Professor; Ph.D., University of Toronto.
 Growth and characterization of semiconductor nanowires.

 Sandra Quintanilla, Professor; Ph.D., University of London.
 Theoretical atomic physics; positron scattering studies.